Managed IT Services in Ajax for Fulfillment, Distribution, and 401-Corridor Operators

 Smaller Ajax-local MSPs often handle office IT but lack 24/7 coverage, CISSP-led security, or formal retail-partner evidence capability.
 Larger Toronto MSPs match scale but are often US-owned subsidiaries.
 Fusion’s Canadian-owned, CISSP-led, fixed-price-inclusive model is aimed squarely at the 25-to-150-user Ajax mid-market.

 Fusion operates since 2012.
 CIS Controls v8.1 aligned.
 CEO holds CISSP certification.
-Pricing is explicit at $180 to $250 per user per month, tooling inclusive.
+Pricing is explicit at $180/user/month, tooling inclusive.

 Ajax’s Managed IT Buyer Profile